10 Best High Growth Stocks With Great Momentum for December 2025

 Key Catalysts

-• Leadership in advanced process nodes (3nm, 2nm)
+• Capacity expansion in advanced nodes (3nm, 2nm) for AI chip production

-• Strategic partnerships with Apple, NVIDIA, and AMD
+• Strategic partnerships with major AI chip designers and cloud providers

 Risk Factors